Abstract

 Endometriosis is a life-altering condition that affects approximately 10% of females.
 It is an oestrogen-dependent neuroinflammatory disorder associated with debilitating pelvic pain, excessive fatigue, gastrointestinal and urinary symptoms, and infertility1.
 Worldwide, 200 million prevalent cases are forecast by 2026.
 Endometriosis is defined by the presence of endometrial-like tissue (‘lesions’) outside the uterus.
 Physiological hormonal fluctuations in women induce cyclical episodes of cell proliferation, inflammation, injury, and repair within lesions that favour fibroblast to myofibroblast differentiation and fibrosis1.
 We and others have identified metabolic dysfunction in cells associated with development of endometriosis lesions2.
 At present, therapeutic options are largely limited to surgery (that often needs to be repeated) or medical therapies that target hormonal activity with resultant side effects (block conception, menopausal symptoms)1.
 Patient surveys consistently show frustration with the lack of available treatments that can give long term relief from symptoms including pain, low mood and bloating3.
 Analysis of recent clinical trials directed at endometriosis1 has highlighted an unmet need for new, non-hormonal approaches to symptom relief.
 The studies in the current paper have addressed this need by focusing on an enzyme that is known to play a key role in inflammatory processes that are implicated in the aetiology of endometriosis, but which has not previously been investigated as a target.

 At present, there is a scientific rationale for KMO inhibition in endometriosis, but it remains to be shown in preclinical experiments whether KMO inhibition is efficacious in decreasing lesion volume or behavioural symptoms which are used as a surrogate for pain responses in model systems.
 KNS898 is a highly specific small molecule KMO inhibitor with potential for use by women with endometriosis, based on favourable characteristics for oral development in terms of bioavailability and predicted half-life8,9.
-KNS898 is a competitive inhibitor of kynurenine substrate at the active site of KMO8,9.
+KNS898 is a competitive inhibitor of kynurenine substrate at the active site of KMO with a pIC50 of 8.88–10.
 We propose that KMO inhibition is a novel therapeutic strategy for endometriosis and, if successful, we will make a significant positive impact for women with this painful, disabling condition.
 The aim of this project was to obtain proof-of-concept for KMO inhibition as a novel therapy for endometriosis.
-Specifically, we sought to define the expression of KMO in biobanked human endometrial and endometriosis lesion tissues and correlate KMO expression with clinical features of inflammation (specifically hyperalgia and altered cage behaviour), confirm target inhibition of KMO by KNS898 in mice, and define the preclinical efficacy of KNS898 in reducing inflammation, endometriosis lesion volume and pain behaviours in a experimental mouse model of endometriosis.
+Specifically, we sought to explore the expression of KMO in biobanked human endometrial and endometriosis lesion tissues, confirm target inhibition of KMO by KNS898 in mice, and define the preclinical efficacy of KNS898 in improving clinical features of disease (specifically hyperalgesia and altered cage behaviour) and reducing endometriosis lesion volume in an experimental mouse model of endometriosis.

 Results